Exscientia (NASDAQ:EXAI) Shares Gap Up to $19.25

 Shares of Exscientia Ltd (NASDAQ:EXAI) gapped up before the market opened on Wednesday .
 The stock had previously closed at $19.25, but opened at $19.90.
-Exscientia shares last traded at $19.93, with a volume of 221 shares trading hands.
+Exscientia shares last traded at $19.93, with a volume of 221 shares.

-EXAI has been the subject of a number of recent analyst reports.
-Morgan Stanley initiated coverage on shares of Exscientia in a report on Tuesday, October 26th.
-They set an “equal weight” rating and a $25.00 price target for the company.
-The Goldman Sachs Group assumed coverage on Exscientia in a research report on Tuesday, October 26th.
-They set a “buy” rating and a $30.00 target price on the stock.
-Finally, Bank of America assumed coverage on Exscientia in a report on Tuesday, October 26th.
+Several equities analysts have commented on the company.
+Bank of America began coverage on Exscientia in a report on Tuesday, October 26th.
 They issued a “buy” rating and a $27.00 price target for the company.
+The Goldman Sachs Group began coverage on Exscientia in a report on Tuesday, October 26th.
+They set a “buy” rating and a $30.00 price objective on the stock.
+Finally, Morgan Stanley began coverage on Exscientia in a report on Tuesday, October 26th.
+They set an “equal weight” rating and a $25.00 price objective on the stock.

 The firm has a fifty day moving average of $21.17.
 The company has a debt-to-equity ratio of 0.02, a current ratio of 4.80 and a quick ratio of 4.80.